Our Blog

 Published on: 11/11/2025

 At St Barnabas House, our expert teams work day and night to ensure patients and their loved ones receive the very best care and support.
-Here, two members of staff - Katie, our future care coordinator, and Terry, a nurse on our inpatient unit - explain why they work for St Barnabas House and what they love most about their roles.
+Terry, a nurse on our inpatient unit, explains why she works for St Barnabas House and what she loves most about her role.

 “I am here to hold your hand.”